Moon Angkor Wat

 Resources include a Khmer Phrasebook

-Tom Vater first visited Cambodia in 2001 to document the indigenous minorities in Mondulkiri for the British Library’s International Sound Archive, and instantly fell in love with the country.
-A year later, Tom cowrote and managed the production of a documentary on Angkor for German-French television, which gave him the opportunity to spend several weeks among the temples.
-Since then, he has been back to Cambodia several times a year to cover the country’s politics and culture for many different publications.
-On his journeys around the country, he has joined kings, pilgrims and soldiers, secret agents, pirates, hippies, policemen, and prophets.
+Tom Vater has been working and traveling in Southeast Asia since 1993.
+He first visited Cambodia in 2001 to document the indigenous minorities in Mondulkiri for the British Library’s International Sound Archive.
+He instantly fell in love with the country.
+A year later, Tom co-wrote and produced a documentary on Angkor for German-French television, which gave him the opportunity to spend several weeks among the temples.
+Since then, he has been back in Cambodia several times a year to cover the country’s politics and culture for many different publications.
+On his journeys around the country, he has traveled with kings, pilgrims, soldiers, secret agents, pirates, hippies, policemen, and prophets.